 Of course, McCloskey has since died (2003, age 88) so I don’t think we will be getting any more picture books out of him after all.
 It is interesting that some picture book creators do all of their work while relatively young, retiring at the age any other workers have done in the past few generations at around age 60; others work their entire lives, perhaps entering the very young picture book market again when grandchildren come into their lives.

 COMPARE AND CONTRAST

-James Wood compares Make Way For Ducklings to What Maisie Knew by Henry James (also made into a movie).
+James Wood compares Make Way For Ducklings to What Maisie Knew by Henry James (also a movie).